Michael1388/HTML_CSS_projects/README.md

 This page was styled using Bootstrap and contains many bootstrap components including a navbar, jumbotron, form, cards, dropdowns and more.

-If you want to see the conclusion of this specific course, below is a highlight of what the course enabled me to complete, my "Final Project".
+## To see the conclusion of this specific course
+Below is a highlight of what this course enabled me to learn and accomplish culminating in my "Final Project".

 NOTE:
 FINAL PROJECT